 Moses struggled endlessly with the stubbornness and ingratitude of Bani Israel, whom he would put his life down for.

 Prophet Muhammad himself, came face-to-face with death during the battle of Uhud and the loss of 70 precious lives.

 Different Circumstances Bring out Different Forms of Anxiety

-If you’re worried about childcare, think about Moses’ mother throwing him into an apple basket as the soldiers of Pharaoh hunted the baby boys down in their village.
+If you’re worried about childcare, think about the mother of Moses throwing him into an apple basket as the soldiers of Pharaoh.

-In dealing with a difficult pregnancy, a challenging birth environment, lack of parenting support, an environment full of judgment – recall the du’a of Maryam when she was giving birth all on her own, without the knowledge of her family and people for fear of exile.
+In dealing with a difficult pregnancy, a challenging birth environment, recall the du’a of Maryam when she was giving birth all on her own, without the knowledge of her family and people for fear of exile.

 If you are concerned for your children, think of Hajar’s heart-wrenched soul, while running to and fro in the middle of the barren desert in search of water for her crying infant son.

 And if you’re worried about becoming a social outcast, having a notorious past, difficulties finding a job, and just are spiritually, economically and socially deadbeat, (without even a spouse to provide emotional support) – or a combination of two or more of the above – think about Moses traversing the sands from Egypt and ending up in the deserts of Madyan after accidentally killing a man.